Skip to main content

 System secrets

-To view your system secrets, click on the ... button in the top right corner of your Port application, select Credentials and then click on the Secrets tab.
+To view your system secrets, click on your profile picture in the top right corner of your Port application, select Credentials and then click on the Secrets tab.

 Usage example